-An employer who invests in their workforce will find their return on investment positively affected by the insights women can provide.
+An employer who invests in their workforce will find their return on investment positively affected.
 Women are great communicators who unite teams, encourage different viewpoints, and make sensible decisions that affect the bottom line.

 Women in the workforce face challenges due to the pandemic and other underlying factors, but there are things that employers can do to support them.
 Being aware of the problems women face and a willingness to do something about it is the first step.
 The Hopkins Group has HR specific solutions geared to solve these challenges.
 It should be noted that even if we get back to “normal”, some of the problems women face will not immediately go away.
 Programs like these are an investment for the long run.

-An Employee Assistance Program (EAP) is a great place to start, offering relief from mental anxieties as well as options for those dealing with unusual circumstances.
-EAP programs can offer financial counseling, legal and family advice, grief counseling, and advice on caregiving.
+An Employee Assistance Program (EAP) is a great place to start.
+They can offer relief from mental anxieties as well as options for those dealing with unusual circumstances.
+For example, EAP programs can offer financial counseling, legal and family advice, grief counseling, and advice on caregiving.
 Offered to employees at no cost, it is a confidential avenue for advice.

 With the pandemic, women are faced with losing their child’s schooling and daycare options.
 Offering solutions to these issues can be addressed with subsidies.
-These can work in two ways – either direct payments to employees with children so they can spend the money where it will help them the most or offering childcare subsidies directly to specific care centers or a list of childcare workers.
+These can work in two ways – either direct payments to employees with children so they can decide how to spend the money or offering childcare subsidies directly to specific care centers or childcare workers.

 As mentioned, the most important issue that creates loyalty from women employees is flexibility in work space and place.
 Remote work and flexible work programs are the wave of the future, pandemic or not.
 The Hopkins Group can help facilitate how this looks.
 This might include help in setting up equipment and suggesting guidelines for the home office.
 Often office workers flounder when first confronted with working outside the cubicle environment.
 Meetings, work environment, and communication with bosses are all different.
 A well thought-out plan can help manage expectations.